Part of the 5 Star Car Title Loans chain · locations

 5 Star Car Title Loans is located at 2920 Arden Way, Unit M, in Sacramento, CA. This standalone storefront serves the local community with convenient in-person service during weekday and weekend hours.
 You'll find the branch open Monday through Friday from 9 AM to 7 PM, and Saturday from 10 AM to 5 PM, with no Sunday service.

-At this Sacramento location, the team specializes in title loans, payday advances, and short-term lending solutions for customers who need quick cash.
+At this Sacramento location, the team specializes in title loans, payday advances, and short-term lending solutions for customers who are researching short-term cash access.
 Call +1 279-800-4922 to discuss your borrowing needs, get a free quote, or ask about the specific terms available for your vehicle or situation in the Sacramento area.

 If you're a Sacramento resident looking for fast access to cash without a traditional bank loan, this location can help.
 Bring a valid ID, proof of income, and your vehicle title if applying for a title loan.
 5 Star Car Title Loans provides flexible lending options designed for locals with urgent needs.